spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 are built, you can use the Installer ISO to bootstrap the Edge installation on your Edge host and the Provider Images to create a cluster profile.

-This tutorial will help you understand, through hands-on activities, how the different Edge components work together.
+This tutorial will help you understand how the different Edge components work together.
+You will build and test the Edge artifacts and deploy an Edge cluster without the need for a complex lab environment or separate physical devices.
-You will build and test the Edge artifacts and deploy an Edge cluster without needing a complex lab environment or separate physical devices.
 Specifically, you will learn to deploy an Edge cluster along with a demo application using a VirtualBox VM as the Edge host.

 The diagram below illustrates how the components that will be deployed in this tutorial interact with each other.